IVDC-Club-IIT-Indore/IITISoC-24-IVR4-Motion-Planning-with-Controls-for-Self-Driving-Vehicles/README.md

 2. Astar
 3. Djikstra

+We had two approaches for Path-planning, one before the mid-eval and then the final approach after the mid-eval as we got more accurate maps in the later half of the project duration.

 ### Initial Approach:
 First, we converted our map to a binary occupancy grid given below to make path planning feasible